luckdev01/Laravel-Vue-TeamManagemant/readme.md

     }
 }
 ```
-### If you choose another server_name or if you prefer just to use #php artisan serve make sure to update the BASE_URL here:
+### If you choose another server_name or if you prefer just to use #php artisan serve make sure to update the BASE_API here:

 ### ``` teamManagement/team-front/dev.env.js```
 ```sh